Oswaldo Cabrera Player Props: Yankees vs. Royals

-The New York Yankees, including Oswaldo Cabrera (.500 on-base percentage in past 10 games, 230 points above season-long percentage), battle starter Alec Marsh and the Kansas City Royals at Yankee Stadium, Friday at 7:05 PM ET.
+On Saturday, Oswaldo Cabrera (.500 on-base percentage in past 10 games, 230 points above season-long percentage) and the New York Yankees face the Kansas City Royals, whose starting pitcher will be Brady Singer.
+First pitch is at 1:05 PM ET.

 Oswaldo Cabrera Game Info & Props vs. the Royals